Stock futures nudge higher on Credit Suisse buyout

 "It's the irony of good news reflecting how bad things are.
 It's great we're seeing this concerted effort from central banks, and it's positive, but it does also highlight how troubling the circumstances are and how worried central banks appear to be as well."

+At least two major banks in Europe are examining scenarios of contagion in the region's banking sector and are looking to the Fed and the ECB for stronger signals of support, two senior executives close to the discussions told Reuters.

+Concern remains elevated, too, about regional banks in the United States.
+On Sunday First Republic had its credit rating pushed deeper into junk status by S&P Global and elsewhere efforts to raise capital are hitting difficulties.

-U.S. 10-year Treasury bond June futures fell 19 ticks in early trade.
-U.S. interest rate futures bounced around either side of flat, as investors try and figure out what moves to contain bank wobbles mean for global interest rates.
+U.S. 10-year Treasury bond June futures fell 19 ticks in early trade as investors try and figure out what moves to contain bank wobbles mean for global interest rates.

 Pricing implies about a 60% chance that the Fed hikes rates at its meeting later in the week, but has also priced in several rate cuts by the end of the year.

-Stockmarkets were yet to open in Asia.
-In foreign exchange trade the Swiss franc, which took a beating as worries about Credit Suisse grew last week, rose about 0.4% to 0.9264 to the dollar.
+In foreign exchange trade, the Swiss franc, which took a beating as worries about Credit Suisse grew last week, rose about 0.4% to 0.9264 to the dollar.

 The yen traded steady at 131.87 per dollar.
 The euro rose 0.1% to $1.1067.